open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 ## Database
 [CouchDB](https://en.wikipedia.org/wiki/CouchDB) (also known as Apache CouchDB) is a database software that we use for the Planet.
 You can see the backend interface of our CouchDB at http://localhost:2300/_utils.
 In _utils, you have the opportunity to see all data of your Planet application.
+[PouchDB](https://pouchdb.com/learn.html) is an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.
+This allows applications to save data locally, so that users can enjoy all the features of an app even when they're offline.
+This database is also used in the planet.

 ## User Interface
 To see the actual user interface, go to http://localhost:3100.